ExitValue.ai

 Safety record and CSA scores are deal-breakers.
 Poor FMCSA scores, out-of-service rates above industry averages, or any serious safety incidents will either kill a deal or result in substantial price reductions.
 Buyers inherit the DOT operating authority and its history.

-Want to know what your trucking company business is worth?
+Estimate your trucking company business value

 Frequently Asked Questions